 The TranzAlpine runs every day of the year, so the question is really about conditions rather than access.

-• Summer (December–February) — best chance of clear skies and long days.
+- Summer (December to February) – best chance of clear skies and long days.
 Busiest season.
-Snow on the peaks is less guaranteed at lower elevations but the high alpine country usually holds some.
+Snow on the higher peaks is usually there even if lower elevations are clear.

-• Autumn (March–May) — arguably the best time for photography.
-Tussock turns golden, crowds drop off, and the directional light is excellent.
-This is when I would go back.
+- Autumn (March to May) – the best time for photography.
+Tussock turns golden, crowds thin out, and the light is better.
+This is when I’d go back.

-• Winter (June–August) — snow can come right down to the valley floor, completely transforming the landscape.
-The observation carriage is genuinely cold at altitude, but the views are worth it.
-Bring serious layers.
+- Winter (June to August) – snow can come right down to the valley floor.
+The observation carriage gets cold at altitude, so bring proper layers.
+Worth it.

-• Spring (September–November) — waterfalls at full flow from snowmelt, vivid green West Coast bush.
-Variable weather but some spectacular dramatic skies.
+- Spring (September to November) – waterfalls at full flow from snowmelt, green West Coast bush.
+Variable weather but some good dramatic skies.

 Where to Stay Near the TranzAlpine Route

-For a day return, Christchurch is the natural base — there is a wide range of accommodation across the city centre.
+For a day return, Christchurch is the obvious starting point – there is a wide range of accommodation across the city centre.
 I stayed in the CBD and walked to the station, which took about 10 minutes.

 If you plan to spend time on the West Coast, Greymouth has motels and guesthouses, though most travellers use it as a staging point rather than a destination.
 North of Greymouth, Punakaiki (Pancake Rocks) is well worth an overnight stop.
 Arthur’s Pass village itself has a small selection of lodges and a YHA hostel – a good option if you want to day-walk the alpine environment around the pass before or after the train.